Tukul Arwana: Early life

 Tukul was born in Semarang, Central Java.
 When he was young, he often performed on stage during the celebrations of Indonesia's Independence Day.
 He once worked as a driver.
 A friend, Joko Dewo, persuaded him to move to Jakarta and initially supported him financially.
 Tukul then married a Padangese woman named Susiana, also known as Susi Similikiti Weleh Weleh, with whom he had a daughter.

 Career

 Tukul began working on the radio, where he met other Indonesian comedians.
-The turning point in his career was when he starred with child star Joshua in a music video.
+The turning point in his career was when he starred with then-child star Joshua in a music video.
 He then moved to television and hosted programs for TPI and Indosiar.
 He is now best known for the chatshow Empat Mata.

 Empat Mata

-At the beginning of November 2008, Empat Mata was banned by the Indonesian Broadcasting Commission (KPI) following a fourth breach of the commission's guidelines.
+On 4 November 2008, Empat Mata was banned by the Indonesian Broadcasting Commission (KPI) following a fourth breach of the commission's guidelines after a guest on the show ate a live fish in front of the audience.
 The show subsequently resumed under the name Bukan Empat Mata, "bukan" being the Indonesian word for "not".